icon cross Understanding Snoring: Causes, Effects and Treatment Options

 2. Lose weight: Being overweight can contribute to snoring, so losing weight may help reduce or eliminate your snoring.

 4. Treat allergies: Allergies can cause congestion in your nose and throat, leading to snoring.
-Try using over the counter or prescription allergy medications to treat your allergies and reduce snoring.
+Try using over-the-counter or prescription allergy medications to treat your allergies and reduce snoring.
 Keeping your home clean and free of irritants will help reduce allergy symptoms

 Does snoring indicate a health problem?